Research

 Working Papers

-Made with AI: Consumer Engagement with Media Containing AI Disclosures (with Steve Carney and Stephanie Tully).
+Made with AI: Consumer Engagement with Social Media Containing AI Disclosures (with Steve Carney and Stephanie Tully).
 Under Review

 - Abstract

 Heterogeneous effects of Lengthening the School Day on Students’ Academic Achievement: a Longitudinal Study of Full Day School Reform in Chile (with Dante Contreras and Ignacio Lepe).
+This paper is based on my Master’s Thesis.

 - Abstract